 Make sure your photos are trimmed to a width of 9.5cm and a height of 8.2cm.
 Position them on the tiles so that there’s a 0.6cm border on the top and sides, and a 1.9cm border at the bottom of the photo, to give them that classic Polaroid look.

-Some of the best-scented candles are sold in lovely reusable ceramic, china, or porcelain holders, but you can do just as good a job by making scented pour candles in colourful vintage teacups.
-Visit charity shops, antique shops, and markets to find teacups and saucers, and then use a pour candle making kit or soy wax and essential oils to turn them into candle holders that make utterly exquisite Christmas gifts.
+Some of the best-scented candles are sold in lovely reusable ceramic, china, or porcelain holders, but you can do just as good a job by making scented pour candles in colorful vintage teacups.
+Visit charity shops, antique shops, and markets to find teacups and saucers, and then use a pour candle-making kit or soy wax and essential oils to turn them into candle holders that make utterly exquisite Christmas gifts.

 Who would’ve thought that a plain white ceramic teapot, a couple of cups and saucers, and a black fine-point porcelain marker are all you need to give Bernardaud a run for its money?
 In just a few minutes, you can turn that boring tea set into something terrific.
-Such a simple update to any old set of plates or teacups and make the perfect personalised gift.
-For a present with that extra holiday spirit, paint a cute Santa Clause face or a colourful Christmas tree onto a teacup or mug.
+Such a simple update to any old set of plates or teacups makes the perfect personalized gift.
+For a present with that extra holiday spirit, paint a cute Santa Claus face or a colorful Christmas tree onto a teacup or mug.
 We’ll bet the recipient won’t guess it’s a DIY homemade Christmas gift!

 Did you know that a study found that 80% of us feel happier when we gift?
 Creating a DIY Christmas gift for your loved ones will absolutely make it fulfilling.